Meet the next member of Runna's tech support team(?)

 Bonus #4

-I appreciate you taking the time.
-I'd love the chance to go the extra mile for Runna.
+I appreciate you taking the time to read through my application.
+I'd love the chance to go the extra mile for Runna and their customers.